fumes/fumes.jekyll/_posts/2016-07-13-dolce-vita.md

 {% responsive_image path: uploads/2016/07/160713-photographer-francesco-mancini-zena-04.jpg %}

-Since 1971, Genova has lost more than a quarter of inhabitants, while it is still the major Italian port with 42,4 million tons of traffic.
+Since 1971, Genova has lost more than a quarter of inhabitants, while it is still the major Italian port with 51.6 million tonnes of traffic yearly in 2013.

 Kids are few.
 People have no time for them.
 People don't see value in having children here.
 When they arrive, kids are raised to be diligent taxi customers, used to buckle up and be quiet since young age.
 Rely on dogs for companionship.
 Learn that!